nickynw/mcqbot/README.md

     A formatter that enforces PEP8 conventions, improving code readability and maintainability.

 * #### pylint
     A static code analysis tool for Python that checks for programming errors, enforces coding standards, and provides suggestions for improving code quality and maintainability.
+(Uses the .pylintrc file for configuration)

 ### Problem Solving and Algorithm Design